l3uddz/traktarr/README.md

   - `watched_all` - Most watched of all time.

-- Played Lists: Movies that are the most played by Trakt users (multiple viewings included).
+- Top Played List options:

   - `played` / `played_weekly` - Most played in the week.